 Women protect themselves as much as we can.
 It isn’t safe to be alone at night, not even if we are taking a trip to our cars.
-We have to limit our skin exposure when we go out so we don’t attract danger.
+We have to limit our skin exposure when we go out, so we don’t attract danger.
 It is recommended for women to always carry pepper spray.
 Trust begins to decline the older we get.
 It’s difficult to trust others to respect our boundaries, it’s difficult to trust that men are interested in us as human beings and not just for sexual purposes.
-We lack the physically capabilities to defend ourselves, so it is always a conscious reminder to always be prepared just incase altercations start to escalate.
+A lot of women, including myself, lack the physical capabilities to defend ourselves, so it is a conscious reminder to always be prepared just incase altercations start to escalate.
 And sadly, the list goes on.

 Women are beautiful and are full of power and potential.
 Each of us deserve to live in a world where we can express ourselves truly and freely, without being afraid to do so or belittled when we have.
 We are more than objects, we are more than a pretty face and we are more than just “care-givers”.
 We are human beings with dreams and goals.
 Blood runs through our veins just like the next man.
 Don’t be the one to change a girls life for the worst, or put her in a position where she is in fear.
-Take care of her, encourage her and defend her.
+Take care of her, encourage her, and defend her.
 Speak life into her and help her through any insecurities she may be facing.
-Lastly, always take into consideration that you do not know the life behind a women.
+Lastly, always take into consideration that you do not know the life behind a woman.
 Many girls have had traumatic experiences.
-According to RAINN.org, 1 in every 6 women have been raped or someone has attempted to do so.
-It isn’t easy to be a girl in this world, so help our fears vanish and vocalize the importance of taking care of one another.
+According to RAINN.org, one in every six women have been raped or someone has attempted to inflict it upon them.
+It isn’t easy to be a girl in this world.
+Help our fears vanish and vocalize the importance of taking care of one another.

 DISCLAIMER: This post is not about putting a bad reputation on men, it is simply to bring awareness to what us as women go through and how to help us be who we were born to be.